-3.2 — Click the refresh button in the Launch template box and select the template created in Step 1.
-Once selected, additional detail about the template will be visible.
+3.2 — Choose the refresh button in the Launch template box and select the template created in Step 2.
+Once selected, additional details about the template will be visible.
 Change the Version from Default (1) to Latest (1).
 This change means that whenever we update this launch template and a new version is created in the future, our Auto Scaling group will automatically begin to use that latest version on the very next instance it needs to launch.
 This is a powerful capability that makes, among other things, updating the Amazon Machine Image very easy, for example.
-Once that is completed, click Next.

-Select the same VPC that the Load Balancer was created in, and choose either public subnets, or private subnets that have a NAT Gateway configured.
+3.3 — Select the same VPC that the Load Balancer was created in, and choose either public subnets, or private subnets that have a NAT Gateway configured.
 Select as many subnets as possible for maximum instance diversity.

 4.5 — The Auto Scaling group will be created and a status screen will be shown with real-time updates.

 5.5 — Spend some time playing around with your Auto Scaling group.
-You can simulate Spot Interruptions by simply selecting some running instances from the EC2 Instances Console and terminating them.
+You can simulate Spot Interruptions by simply selecting some running instances from the EC2 Instances console and terminating them.
 Your website will continue to work as long as you have some instances running.
 EC2 Auto Scaling will detect that the instances have failed or been terminated and will replace them with fresh instances and automatically add them back to the load balancer within a short period of time, while maintaining an even spread across all of the Availability Zones.

 What happens if you terminate all but one instance?
 How about if you terminate all of them?
 Give it try and observe how Auto Scaling responds.
 This is meant to illustrate how Auto Scaling works to keep your application running whenever instances are no longer available for any reason (such as human error)—not just an EC2 Spot interruption.
 Because we are using multiple Availability Zones and EC2 Spot pools and following diversification best practices, having all our EC2 Spot Instances interrupted simultaneously isn’t a concern.

-5.6 — Go back to the Auto Scaling console and review the Activity history to see all of the actions that have been taken, and why.
+5.6 — Go back to the Auto Scaling groups console and review the Activity history to see all of the actions that have been taken, and why.

 6.1 — Although the Amazon EC2 Spot Instances are typically 70% to 90% less than an On-Demand EC2 instance, it is still a good idea to clean up and delete resources once you have completed the tutorial.
 This is a quick and easy process.

-6.4 — Navigate to the Target Groups console (right below the Load Balancer console) and delete the Target group you created.
+6.4 — Navigate to the Target groups console (right below the Load balancer console) and delete the Target group you created.
 It will disappear immediately after you confirm with Yes, delete.

 Congratulations!!
 You just learned how to create an Auto Scaling group using EC2 Spot Instances with launch templates.
 Auto Scaling with load balancing will keep your stateless, fault-tolerant workload such as a web application running even after some instances are interrupted or experience other issues.
 You also learned how to see the actions taken by Auto Scaling.

-To learn more about using Spot Instances to run web applications, review this blog
+To learn more about using Spot Instances to run web applications, review this blog.

 Want to learn more about Spot Instances?
-Check out the self-guided Spot Instance workshops to learn more about additional use-cases for Spot Instances.
+Check out the self-guided Spot Instance workshops to learn more about additional use cases for Spot Instances.